Ethiopian cuisine: Non-alcoholic beverages

 Ethiopians have diverse traditional non-alcoholic drinks which include natural and healthy ingredients.

 Kenetto (keribo)

 Kenetto, also known as keribo, is a non-alcoholic traditional drink.
-It is mostly used as substitute for tella for those who don't drink alcohol.
+It is mostly used as substitute for tella for those who do not drink alcohol.

 Borde

 Borde is a cereal-based traditional fermented beverage famous in southern Ethiopia.

 Manufactured drinks

 Just like the rest of the world, Ethiopians also enjoy several locally manufactured beers, wine and non-alcoholic products like Coca-Cola and other similar products.

 Ambo Mineral Water or Ambo wuha is a bottled carbonated mineral water, sourced from the springs in Ambo Senkele near the town of Ambo.

 Non-alcoholic brews (hot drinks)

 Atmet

-Atmet is a barley- and oat-flour based drink that is cooked with water, sugar and kibe (Ethiopian clarified butter) until the ingredients have combined to create a consistency slightly thicker than egg-nog.
+Atmet is a barley- and oat-flour based drink that is cooked with water, sugar and kibe (Ethiopian clarified butter) until the ingredients have combined to create a consistency slightly thicker than eggnog.
 Though this drink is often given to women who are nursing, the sweetness and smooth texture make it a comfort drink for anyone who enjoys its flavor.